gardener-attic/landscape-setup2/README.md

 ```
 ./deploy.sh seed-config
 ```

+#### Configuring Additional Seeds

+By default, this step will create a seed for the cloud provider the Gardener has been deployed on and thus creating shoots on this provider will be possible.
+If you want to create shoots on other cloud providers, you will have to configure additional seeds.
+There are two options for that:

+If the seed-config deploy script is called without any arguments (as shown above), it will create seeds for all providers specified in the `seed_config.seeds` section in the `landscape_config.yaml` file.
+By default, the only entry in that list is the cloud provider chosen for the Gardener cluster, but you can extend the list.

+It is also possible to provide the seed-config deploy script with additional arguments specifying which seeds should be created.
+Multiple arguments can be given and the script will ignore the list in the `landscape_config.yaml` file when called with arguments.
+Only the specified seeds will be created, already existing seeds are not affected.
+If a given seed already exists, it will be updated to the current configuration.

+In both cases, the corresponding variant nodes in `authentication` and `seed_config` have to be filled out in the config file.
+The provided credentials won't be used for shoot cluster creation, but for storing the etcd backups of the shoot clusters.

+Valid values for seeds are `aws`, `az` (for Azure), `gcp`, and `openstack`.
+Please note, that while it is possible to create seeds for any cloud provider on any cloud provider, shoot creation may not work across cloud providers for every combination.
+It should always work if seed (Gardener cluster in this setup) and shoot are on the same provider, though.

+#### Creating a Shoot

 That's it!
 If everything went fine you should now be able to create shoot clusters.
 You can start with a sample